 In May 1980, Albert married Victoria Elise Lawrence, and together they welcomed two beautiful daughters, Danielle Elise Lawrence and Mary Evelyn Lawrence, who became the pride and joy of his life.
-After their divorce in 2000, Albert moved to Maryland, where he later married his teenage sweetheart, Davida Latten, a union that brought him comfort, companionship, and joy in his later years.
+He was a founding member of Moses Lodge, Number 115, Free and Accepted Masons (Prince Hall Affiliation) in Benicia, California.
+He started as a Junior Warden, then Senior Warden, before becoming the Master of the Lodge in 1998.
+His last few years living in California, he worked at the Ronald W. Dellums Federal Building in Oakland, California.
+After his divorce in 2001, Albert moved to Maryland, where he later married his teenage sweetheart, Davida Latten, a union that brought him comfort, companionship, and joy in his later years.

 Later, he established himself in Washington, DC, where he devoted over 25 years to the National Gallery of Art.
 There, he became far more than an employee—he became a mentor, a teacher, and a trusted presence.
 He knew the job inside and out, and guided countless coworkers through challenges both professional and personal.